bentoml/.github/profile/README.md

 * **CI/CD** - flexible APIs for integrating with your training and CI/CD pipelines

-### bentoctl - Fast model deployment with any cloud platforms
+### bentoctl - Fast model deployment on any cloud platform

 [🚀 bentoctl repo](https://github.com/bentoml/bentoctl)

-`bentoctl` is a CLI tool for deploying your machine-learning models to any cloud platforms and serving predictions via REST APIs.
+`bentoctl` is a CLI tool for deploying your machine-learning models to any cloud platform and serving predictions via REST APIs.
 It is built on top of BentoML and makes it easy to bring any BentoML packaged model to production.

 Supported platforms: